tillbiskup/evedata/docs/architecture.rst

 .. figure:: uml/evedata-in-context.*
     :align: center

     The two interfaces of the evedata package: eveH5 is the persistence layer of the recorded data and metadata, and evedataviewer and radiometry are Python packages for graphically displaying and processing and analysing these data, respectively.
-Most people concerned with the actual data will use either use evedataviewer or the radiometry package, but not evedata directly.
+Most people concerned with the actual data will either use evedataviewer or the radiometry package, but not evedata directly.

 An alternative view that may be more helpful in the long run, leading to a better overall architecture, rests on the distinction between two dimensions of layers: functional and technical.
 While for long time, the first line of organisation in code was technical layers, grouping software into functional blocks (packages or whatever the name) that are each independently technically layered preserves the concepts of the application much better.
 A first idea for the evedata package is presented in :numref:`Fig. %s <fig-architecture_layers_technical_functional>`.